walterisbrown/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 These Rules apply along with and in addition to the General Rules for the Home 8:
 Garden Department, and the General Rules of Addison County Fair & Field Days.
-Entries will be accepted at the HOME & GARDEN CENTER BUILDING on Monday, August 9th between 9:00 am. & 12:30 pm.
-Entries forthis department will, also, be accepted on Sunday, August 8th between 1-4 pm.
+Entries will be accepted at the HOME & GARDEN CENTER BUILDING on Monday, August 8th between 9:00 am. & 12:30 pm.
+Entries forthis department will, also, be accepted on Sunday, August 7th between 1-4 pm.

 THIS ART EXHIBITION IS FOR AMATEURS.
 (A professional artist is one who creates with intent to sell; exhibits at a recognized gallery, or who derives their living from their art work.)

-1. An artist or photographer may exhibit A SINGLE entry ger gerson per class. (categories by number, classes by medium) No group exhibits will be allowed.
+1. An artist or photographer may exhibit A SINGLE entry per person per class. (categories by number, classes by medium) No group exhibits will be allowed.
 No electrical outlets will be provided for artwork.
 2. Entrants 4 years old and older may participate.
 Youth 4-12, Youth 13—18, Adult 19 and